Mass media in Qatar: Media censorship

 The 1979 Prints and Publications Law, which imposes many restrictions on the freedom of the press, remained in effect despite the other reforms made by Sheikh Hamad.
 Article 46 of the press law outlaws criticism of the Emir.
 It declares, “The Emir of the state of Qatar shall not be criticized and no statement can be attributed to him unless under a written permission from the manager of his office.”
 As a result, journalists practice self-censorship, particularly in regards to the ruling family.
 They are also subject to prosecution for insulting Islam.
 IREX reports that newspapers and radio programmes possess a wider margin of freedom than the official news media.

 Internet service is monitored by the government, which censors pornography and other materials deemed inappropriate.
 The customs and the censorship office in the Qatar General Broadcasting and Television Corporation monitor imported foreign broadcasting for sensitive content.

 In 2014, a Cybercrime Prevention Law was passed, threatening to punish anyone who violates social values by publishing information regarding the private or family life of an individual, even if the information is accurate.
 If convicted, a perpetrator can face up to a year in prison and a fine of QR 100,000.
 The law also stipulates that anyone found guilty of publishing false news which could jeopardize the safety of the state could face a maximum 1-year prison sentence and QR 250,000 fine, while anyone who is found guilty of publishing false news with the aim of destabilizing national security may face up to a three-year prison sentence and a fine of QR 500,000.
 The Gulf Center for Human Rights has stated that the law is a threat to freedom of speech and has called for certain articles of the law to be revoked.

 Initiatives to alleviate media censorship

 In 2008, Qatar was the only country which abstained from signing the Arab Satellite Charter, a proposal intended to regulate and control satellite TV stations.
-AFP reported that Qatar abstained from signing the charter due to legal reasons.
+AFP reported that Qatar abstained from signing the charter for legal reasons.

 The Doha Centre for Media Freedom was established in December 2007 with the aim of promoting media freedom throughout the region.
 Robert Ménard, a founder of Reporters Without Borders, was appointed as the director-general of the organization in April 2008.
 He resigned in July 2009 over a dispute with the Qatari authorities, whom he accuses of restricting the centre's freedom of speech.